6 underrated Australian wine regions you shouldn’t miss

 Don’t know where to start?
 Not to worry – we’ll help you on your way with our handpicked selection of underrated wine regions.
 There’s one for each of the six states of Australia.

 1. Alpine Valleys Wine Region, VIC

 There’s much to love about Victoria’s High Country, which extends to the wonderful wine produced throughout the region.
 King Valley snatches most attention in these parts, but Alpine Valleys is deserving of just as much focus.
 Its many microclimates allow for the production of 30-plus wine varieties – including several less traditional types – which can be sampled at roughly a dozen cellar doors.
 A signature of the area is wines that produce robust fruit characteristics.

 Where is it?
 A three-hour drive northeast of Melbourne to the start of this region.

 Winery choice: First-rate views and wines combine at Feathertop Winery in Porepunkah.

 While you’re at it…Explore wonderful waterfalls, wildflowers, and other natural treasure within Mount Buffalo National Park.

-2. Geographe Wine Region, Western Australia
+2. Geographe Wine Region, WA

 This gem highlights that Margaret River isn’t the only grape-growing area worth unearthing in the spectacular South West WA region.
 The Geographe Wine Region is less than 20 years old – this goes some way to explaining its underrated status – and has huge appeal owing to its profound diversity.
 This applies to both the landscapes you’ll encounter and the variety of wine that’s up for grabs.
 Popular whites include chardonnay, sauvignon blanc, and semillon, while shiraz is a leading red variety.
 Also keep an eye out for wines that are less commonly produced in Australia, such as nebbiolo.